CynicDog/cloud-native-spring-jib-k8s-action/README.md

 > Assign compute resources at your need.

 ## 3. Load the Image onto Minikube (Optional)
-> You may skip this step if services are to be deployed declaratively using manifest files
+> You may skip this step if services are to be deployed declaratively using manifest files.

 ### 3.1.
 For Linux/macOS:
 3.1.1.
 Set Docker to use Minikube’s environment: